Why the Case for Value-Based Behavioral Health Care Is Easier in Acute Settings

-Value-based care in behavioral health involves measuring an organization’s impact on a patient’s health.
+Value-based behavioral health involves measuring an organization’s impact on a patient’s health.

 How impact is defined and translated into value varies depending on several factors.
 At the broadest level, the various levels of care acuity require different approaches.
 They may also have advantages and disadvantages when it comes to value-based care in the first place.
 A lot of it comes down to attribution.